Accreditation and Professional Credentialing

 WPFD first became recognized as an Accredited Agency with CFAI in August 2001.
 Because the process requires continuous improvement to maintain accredited status, each agency must complete an Annual Compliance Report, which is then reviewed and approved by the accrediting Commission.
 Every five years, the agency is revisited by a trained Peer Review team who spends up to four days on-site verifying and validating Winter Park is maintaining the highest standards.
 The Commission on Fire Accreditation reviews the Peer Team’s report and makes all final decisions on agency accreditation.

-More information on the Commission on Fire Accreditation International can be found at publicsafetyexcellence.org
+More information on the Commission on Fire Accreditation International can be found at Center for Public Safety Excellence.

 Ambulance Service Accreditation:

 In January 1997, WPFD assumed responsibility for patient transport services for all emergency responses.
-After the establishment of the city’s dedicated medical director, Dr. Todd Husty, it was decided to pursue industry best practice through application for accreditation with the Commission for the Accreditation of Ambulance Services (CAAS).
+After the establishment of the city’s dedicated medical director it was decided to pursue industry best practice through application for accreditation with the Commission for the Accreditation of Ambulance Services (CAAS).

-After more than two years of document and policy preparation, Winter Park was evaluated by physicians and medical directors with CAAS and found to comply with all performance measurements.
+Winter Park was evaluated by physicians and medical directors with CAAS and found to comply with all performance measurements.
 CAAS accreditation is renewed every three years through compliance reporting and on-site verification visits.
-Winter Park Fire Rescue is excited to be one of only two fire service agencies in Florida with both CFAI and CAAS accreditations.

 More information on the CAAS accreditation process can be found at CAAS Accreditation

-Many of our chief officers, captains, and lieutenants, hold credentials in their capacities through the Commission on Professional Credentialing (CPC).
-The process of professional credentialing assures each leader in the organization has challenged themselves to meet CPC’s industry standards for training, education, experience, professional contributions, and community involvement for today’s fire officer.
+Many of our chief officers, captains, and lieutenants, hold have earned professional credentialling through the Commission on Professional Credentialing (CPC).
+The process of professional credentialing assures each leader in the organization has challenged themselves to meet CPC’s industry standards for training, education, experience, professional contributions, and community involvement.

 Each officer is expected to apply for their credentials, be it Fire Officer, Chief Training Officer, Chief Medical Officer, Chief Fire Marshal, or Chief Fire Officer.
 Once credentialed, the officer maintains their status through continued improvement and contributions to the agency and the fire service.

-Many of our officers contribute to the further development of the fire service on both the local and national stage presenting at the Fire Department Instructors Conference (FDIC) and Fire-Rescue International (FRI), and the Excellence Conference (CPSE) regularly.
+Many of our officers contribute to the further development of the fire service on both the local and national stage.
 Winter Park’s leadership team is often requested to serve as assessors, mentors, and evaluators for local and regional promotional exercises.